jojo157/Delightful-Penguins/README.md

 ![Checkout](media/readme/checkout.png)

-Once submitted, the user gets a confirmation email and is shown a checkout success page with an overview of the order.
+Once submitted, the user gets a confirmation email and is directed to a checkout success page with an overview of the order.

 ![Checkout Success](media/readme/checkoutsuccess.png)
 ![Checkout Email](media/readme/email.png)

 > I want to be able to contact the artist with questions.

-Every page has a 'Chat with Leticia' on the footer with a conversation icon.
+Every page has a 'Chat with Leticia' facility on the footer with a conversation icon.
 On click, a chat window opens.
-If the artist is online, a user can message the artist and the artist replies will be added to their chat window.
+If the artist is online, a user can message the artist, and the artist's replies will be added to their chat window.

 ![Chat focused](media/readme/chat2.png)